visionof2030-pixel/SG3-1_6-review-/README.md

                     options: ["checks", "is checking", "checked", "was checking"],
                     correctAnswer: 1,
                     explanation: {
-                        correct: "ممتاز! 'is checking' هي صيغة المضارع المستمر المناسبة مع 'right now'.",
+                        correct: "Excellent! 'is checking' is the appropriate present continuous form with 'right now'.",
-                        wrong: "خطأ. المضارع المستمر يستخدم للأفعال الجارية الآن: am/is/are + verb-ing",
+                        wrong: "Wrong.
+Present continuous is used for actions happening now: am/is/are + verb-ing",
-                        grammar: "المضارع المستمر: Subject + am/is/are + verb-ing (للأفعال الجارية الآن)",
+                        grammar: "Present Continuous: Subject + am/is/are + verb-ing (for actions happening now)",
-                        example: "مثال: I am studying now.
+                        example: "Example: I am studying now.
 They are watching TV at the moment."
                     }
                 },
                 {